 This is an application scenario where some tables of the database have a considerable volume of data that come from external sources and would be hard to update without a sofisticated logic to calculate the delta.
 There are many solutions for this problem.
 The one we are going to discuss now is the creation and load of a new version of the table that will contain the updated data.
 While the process is running the application is serving data from the current version and automatically switches to the new table when the process finishes.

 To implement this tactic, we need the help of a database migration tool such as Liquibase.
 It is capable of running database scripts during the deployment of the application.
 It helps to keep application and database changes tied together so the database can be improved without breaking the application.
 That’s what we need to create the table, load the data, create indexes and clean up old data.
+This article assumes that you have some experience with Liquibase, so we are not going through its installation and configuration.

 Liquibase generates the table